 Second-generation (2G) mobile networks have been around for about three decades.
 This is the scaffolding much of our cellular communication was built on.
-It gave people the ability to send text messages, picture messages, and multimedia messages.
+Using the GSM standard, 2G gave people the ability to send text messages, picture messages, and multimedia messages.

 In cellular IoT, 2G networks have worked well for logistics, telematics, and supply chain management applications because they allow devices to transmit basic alerts, status updates, and location data while using very low power.